 Surgical implants and metal detector studies

-There have been a number of studies carried out on people with implants made of commonly implanted orthopedic materials to see if they set off the alarm on most metal detectors or with a metal detecting wand.
+Several studies have been conducted on people with implants made of commonly implanted orthopedic materials to see if they set off the alarm on most metal detectors or with a metal detecting wand.

 Most studies concluded that, with a few exceptions, orthopedic implants did not set off an alarm when passing through a metal detector.

-A few studies (see Detection of orthopaedic implants by airport metal detectors) noted that invariably those with “Richards cannulated screws” set off the alarm.
+A few studies (see Detection of orthopedic implants by airport metal detectors) noted that invariably those with “Richards cannulated screws” set off the alarm.

 FAQs